b4ck5p4c3/iot-devices/devices/sp4ce-button/README.md

 esphome run sp4ce-button.yaml
 ```

-The ESP8266 is flashed Over The Air by default.
-If you have a USB-UART adapter connected, you will be able to use it to flash over UART.
+The ESP32 is flashed Over The Air by default.